cseslowpoke/Really-Simple-C-Compiler/README.md

 # really-simple-c-compiler
-project for friend's course project
+This project was developed specifically for a friend’s course project.